 At 600 meters above sea level, in the valley between Monte Poreta and the Rocche di Pianciano, the house is located on what was the old dirt road between Campello sul Clitunno and Via della Spina which, crossing the Colfiorito plateau and the Valnerina, reaches the Marche and the Adriatic Sea.
 A street of great historical importance, this, which well explains the architectural preciousness of the house.

-The house of Diana and Alberto is harmoniously integrated into the ancient village of Silvignano, with foundations of the eleventh century, surrounded by walls from the mid-fourteenth century, from which you can see, on the top of a mountain behind it, the ruins of a watchtower.
+The house of the owners is harmoniously integrated into the ancient village of Silvignano, with foundations of the eleventh century, surrounded by walls from the mid-fourteenth century, from which you can see, on the top of a mountain behind it, the ruins of a watchtower.

 A military garrison was assigned to the village to defend the valleys of Pettino and Spina.
 With the Castle of Campello and that of the Acera, it became part, in all respects, of the defense system of the Contado di Spoleto.
 In 1480, Spoleto decreed the annexation of the Villa di Silvignano to the Castello di Poreta which paid 100 florins for it.